Python File Handling: Read, Write, Append, Delete Files

 print(data)

-for cleaner, safer file handling.Real-World Uses of File Handling
+with for cleaner, safer file handling.Real-World Uses of File Handling

 - Storing logs of applications